-What is laser-assisted uvulopalatoplasty (LAUP)?
+What is laser-assisted uvulopalatoplasty (LAUP) surgery?

-Why is LAUP performed?
+Why is Laser Assisted Uvulopalatoplasty (LAUP) performed?

 LAUP is performed by ear, nose and throat specialists with New York ENT to: